dsagman/picat/picat.md

 - Constraint Solving and Planning with Picat book https://picat-lang.org/picatbook2015/constraint_solving_and_planning_with_picat.pdf
 - Karlova University Course https://jbulin.github.io/teaching/fall/nopt042/
 - A ChatGPT version that knows something about Picat.
 (It can get confused between Picat and Prolog.) https://chatgpt.com/g/g-EEpNUZ9H1-picat-prodigy
+- The SWI-Prolog manual for Prolog-related concepts. https://www.swi-prolog.org/pldoc/doc_for?object=!/0

 ## Code Examples
 - Rosetta Code.
 Useful to compare to a language you know https://rosettacode.org/wiki/Category:Picat